tbensky/PhysicsLabs/README.md

 Here E and E' are the gamma-ray energies, m is the electron mass and c is the speed of light (note: <img src="https://render.githubusercontent.com/render/math?math=mc^2=511 keV"> for an electron).

 Using your calibrated Cs137 spectrum, identify all peaks/features caused by Compton Scattering.
+For each feature, draw a "cartoon" containing a gamma-ray and electron (at rest) showing what scatter must have occurred.

 ## Lab: Magnetic Torque